 Truck accidents are a lot different than car accidents, and not just because commercial trucks are so much larger.
 While car accidents cause their fair share of serious injuries, truck crashes are much more likely to result in serious injury or death.
 When a truck accident was caused by negligence, pursuing compensation can be much more complicated than it would be to go after compensation following a car accident, for a variety of reasons.
-Considering the severity of these accidents and how complicated it is to navigate the post-accident legal process, you should give serious thought to working with a Vancouver truck accident attorney on your case.
+Considering the severity of these accidents and how complicated it is to navigate the post-accident legal process, you should give serious thought to working with our Vancouver truck accident attorneys on your case.

 The attorneys at Rizk Law have years of combined experience pursuing compensation for victims of motor vehicle crashes.
 Richard Rizk, our founder, was a former strategist for insurance companies and knows how they think.
 He understands how to use the insights he gained working for the other side when representing victims of negligence.
 We are not intimidated by the tactics of insurance companies and other at-fault parties in truck crash cases.
 We know what to expect and how to push back when your case is not getting the fair consideration it deserves.
-Your consultation with our attorneys is free and there is absolutely no obligation for you to go forward with the process.
+Your consultation with our truck accident attorneys is free and there is absolutely no obligation for you to go forward with the process.
 You will also not owe us for representing you unless there is a favorable resolution of your case and you receive compensation.

-Accidents That May Result from Negligence
+Truck Accidents in Vancouver That May Result from Negligence

 Truck accidents can happen anywhere in the Vancouver area, from busy intersections like where Fourth Plain Blvd. intersects with State Route 500, to Interstate 205.
 There are many different types of accidents that often occur because of negligence, such as the negligence of the truck driver or his or her employer.